-Rip McAdams, Ed.D., faculty member and chair of the Department of School Psychology and Counselor Education at William & Mary, shares why he became a counselor.
+Rip McAdams, Ed.D., professor of Counselor Education at William & Mary, shares why he became a counselor.
 From his beginnings as a hopeful marine biologist to his Naval career to how he developed counseling skills over long hours working at a wilderness therapy program, you can read his story below.

 When I first entered college, I thought I wanted to be a marine biologist.
 In fact, I didn’t really know that much about what marine biologists did, but I had become interested in scuba diving in high school and figured that as a marine biologist, I would likely get to scuba dive as part of my job.

 My early years in college were generally difficult years to be in college, because I, like a number of young men my age, was conflicted about whether I should enroll in college or join the military to contribute to the war effort in Vietnam.
 I ultimately chose to leave college during the middle of my sophomore year and, due largely to my interest in scuba diving, joined the Navy.
 A year later, I became a member of the Underwater Demolition/SEAL teams.
 I did not plan to make the military a career, and after four very challenging years in Naval special operations, I left the Navy to return to school.

 After leaving the Navy, I needed a job in addition to the G.I.
 Bill to help support my schooling.
 I saw an advertisement in the paper for a child care worker position living and working with children who, for a variety of reasons, could no longer live in their own homes with their own families.
 I had been a camp counselor in the summers before and after my first year in college, so I felt that working with children and teenagers at summer camp would qualify me to work with them at the children’s home.